 Tom Williams gets his hands dirty while working on the Tsuraku Water Supply Project

-Erosion Control around the World with the SOIL Fund
+Blog: Erosion Control Around the World

 In 2012, the SOIL Fund provided support to Will Mahoney who made a three-month around-the-world trip visiting 26 countries and territories on 5 continents.
 He attended international erosion conferences in New Zealand, China, Serbia, and Spain; spoke at three of these conferences about the SOIL Fund project in Malingua Pamba, Ecuador; met with erosion control professionals in several other countries; and observed erosion and sedimentation control projects and problems while participating in field trips.
 Will has documented his travels in a blog titled Erosion Control Around the World.